Gaff/my_esphome/README.md

 Just a backup of my esphome devices.

-The only one of any interest is the 8 channel relay board that I'm using to control the heating.
-Even then it's not /that/ interesting, but it does show how to configure esphome with thermostats and a master switch to quickly disable everything.
+The only one of interest is the [Heating Controller](docs/HeatingController) which I've documented separately.